 Marine Plywood Compared to Other Strong Types of Wood

-Many solid wood species like ipe, cedar, redwood, cypress, and shorea exhibit a natural resistance to decay.
+Many solid wood species like ipe, cypress, shorea, cedar or redwood, exhibit a natural resistance to decay.
 Marine plywood does not have such a natural resistance to decay, nor does it resist excessive water resistance, like many types of solid wood.
 If you want marine plywood to become water-resistant, you need to coat it with waterproof material.

 The Reason for Waterproof Glue

 You may wonder why we can’t use ordinary wood glue for binding the wood veneer layers in marine plywood.
 The waterproof glue is to make the layers at least resistant to high humidity or boiling water to some extent.
 It will ensure that the layers do not delaminate with the slightest exposure to water.
 This is an important characteristic that comes in handy while using marine plywood to make boat hulls.

 If you go to a hardware store, you will find plywood graded as A, B, C, and D, where A is the best and D is the most inferior.
 However, none of these plywood grades come anywhere near the quality of marine plywood or some other high-grade types of plywood made from hardwoods.

 Standard plywood will have fewer layers which will be thicker, and there will be flaws in the layers of wood veneer.
 This grade of plywood mostly comes from softwood like pine or Douglas fir.

 On the other hand, Marine plywood comes from various types of hardwood, giving it a finer grain and making it a harder and stronger material.